Edd1eboi/quartz/content/SubIndexes/Characters/NoraHonora.md

 #### Her appearance:

-Despite her appearance, *[Nora](SubIndexes/Characters/NoraHonora.md)* is not a cat ~~nor a racoon~~, she's infact a genetic experiment where *[GaiaStellaria](SubIndexes/Characters/GaiaStellaria.md)* spliced cat-DNA into her existing Deuman-DNA.
+Despite her appearance, *[Nora](SubIndexes/Characters/NoraHonora.md)* is not a cat ~~nor a racoon~~, she's infact a genetic experiment where *[Gaia Stellaria](SubIndexes/Characters/GaiaStellaria.md)* spliced cat-DNA into her existing Deuman-DNA.
 The experiment that *[Gaia](SubIndexes/Characters/GaiaStellaria.md)* performed on her was mindbendingly painful and agonizing.
 Nowadays she doesn't remember the circumstances of her features due to the landing on *[Halpha](SubIndexes/Places/Halpha.md)*, though being curious about it, it does not bother her too much.